 Jim: “I think we can make a faster wheel, Bev.”

 Beverly: “I’m all in.
 What’s on your schedule tomorrow?”

-You see, Beverly – a British woman living, working and racking up too many air miles between Bend, Oregon, her native Sheffield, UK and Melbourne, Australia – and Jim – a die-hard, hates-to-travel Bend-ite hailing from California – have been in the bicycle and composites industry for a combined 30+ years.
+You see, Beverly – a British woman living, working and racking up too many air miles between Bend, Oregon and too many airports around the world to mention – and Jim – a die-hard, hates-to-travel Bend-ite hailing from California – have been in the bicycle and composites industry for a combined 30+ years.
 They have seen and made some really great things happen, often under the radar, working independently and together; and equally witnessed a couple of real learning opportunities along the way.

 Jim started his composites career with Cobra Golf and later moved into the sport he loved to become the original founder and owner of Reynolds Composites in southern California.
 Despite being told by industry leaders that the carbon fork market was crowded and questioned the viability of carbon steerer, he and his partner, Mike Lopez, begged to differ and this resulted in the Reynolds Ouzo Pro and Ouzo Comp forks being spec’d on OEM bicycle brands worldwide.
 Following the sale of Reynolds, Jim later held composites operations management roles in the US bicycle industry, where he shared a friendship with Lucas for over 15 years.